Posted by Suus De Jong

 Excursions on Poros

 During the yoga holidays there was also the chance to go and explore.
-The free time between the yoga classes allowed a visit to the neighbouring island of Hydra or elsewhere.
+The free time between the yoga classes allowed a visit to the neighboring island of Hydra or elsewhere.
 In addition to that Katerina hosted a historical walk through the old town of Poros.
 I have joined all these walks and not one was the same, since they were formed by the questions and interest of the guests.
 Katerina’s knowledge of Poros is huge.
 No question remained unanswered, whether they were about history, nature, art, cooking, shops, books or family names!

 The prices in the overview are per person, but based on the assumption that two people will share one suite for seven nights.
 The currency is in Euro.
 For some activities the transfer from the airport to Odyssey is included, in those cases you can subtract 100 Euro in case you undertake the journey to Poros by yourself.